ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/README.md

 ---

 ## Project Overview
-This repository shows a complete implementation of the **Zero Trust Readiness Index (ZTRI)** a systematic, data-driven method to calculate how prepared an organization is to adopt or enhance a **Zero Trust Architecture (ZTA)**.
+This repository shows a complete implementation of the **Zero Trust Readiness Index (ZTRI)** a systematic, data-driven method to calculate how ready an organization is to adopt or enhance a **Zero Trust Architecture (ZTA)**.

 The project combines **academic research** and **practical scoring tools** to calculate a readiness score (0–5) across **8 key Zero Trust dimensions**, using a **Systematic Literature Review (SLR)** method.